illiliti/eiwd/src/iwd.network.rst

   <PEM data>
   ----- END CERTIFICATE -----

-After this special group tag its as simple as pasting in a PEM file including the BEGIN/END tags.
+After this special group tag it's as simple as pasting in a PEM file including the BEGIN/END tags.
 Now 'my_ca_cert' can be used to reference the certificate elsewhere in the settings file by prefixing the value with 'embed:'